UmmItKin/UmmItKin/README.md

 # whoami;

-I'm a passionate, self-taught `GNU/Linux` enthusiast from Hong Kong and started journey at age 13 and now has over 7 years of experience, currently as a Cyber Security student. running `Arch Linux`, `Hyprland` as my daily DWM.
+I'm a passionate, self-taught `GNU/Linux` enthusiast from Hong Kong and started journey at age 13 and now has over 7 years of experience, currently as a Information Security student. running `Arch Linux`, `Hyprland` as my daily DWM.

 Now creating my very first Distro based on arch linux. that called `UmmItOS`. and you can check out my dotfiles [here](https://github.com/UmmItC/dotfiles.git)! :p